 Corruption in the Chinese police constitutes high risks for companies.
 Companies report that police services are unreliable in protecting them from crime and enforcing the law (GCR 2015-2016).
 Further, two-thirds of business report paying for security in China (ES 2012).
 Abuses of power among police officers were rarely prosecuted (HRR 2015).
 Nonetheless, only slightly over one-tenth of companies report that the road police impacted the circulation of goods by extorting bribes (Charney Research, Jan.
 2015).

-In one corruption case, in mid-2015, Zhou Yongkang, former member of the Politburo Standing Committee and chief of the internal security apparatus, was sentenced to life imprisonment for extortion USD 19.9 million, abuse of power and disclosing national secrets (HRR 2015).
+In one corruption case, in mid-2015, Zhou Yongkang, a former member of the Politburo Standing Committee and chief of the internal security apparatus, was sentenced to life imprisonment for extortion USD 19.9 million, abuse of power and disclosing national secrets (HRR 2015).

 Corruption is a high risk for businesses when acquiring public services in China.
 Companies report the exchange of irregular payments and bribes is widespread and consider government regulations to be burdensome and at times inefficient (GCR 2015-2016).
-Surveys show than more than a third of companies report having to pay bribes to public service sector (Charney Research, Jan.
+Surveys show that more than a third of companies report having to pay bribes to public service sector (Charney Research, Jan.
 2015).
 Furthermore, foreign companies might contend with arbitrary regulatory obstacles imposed by officials to extract bribes (FitW 2016).
-Following China's crackdown on corruption and abuse of administrative power, particularly officials colluding with the private investors, anecdotal information indicates that public officials actively slow down approval of foreign investment projects in order to not arouse corruption suspicions (ICS 2016).
+Following China’s crackdown on corruption and abuse of administrative power, particularly officials colluding with the private investors, anecdotal information indicates that public officials actively slow down approval of foreign investment projects in order to not arouse corruption suspicions (ICS 2016).
 In one corruption case in August 2015, the Tianjin explosion was investigated as licenses had seemingly been obtained through the principle of guanxi and collusion with government officials (New York Times, Aug.
 2015; Xinhua, Aug.
 2015).

-Starting a business is more time consuming in China compared to the regional average; taking nine procedures and requiring 28 procedures (DB 2017).
+Starting a business is more time-consuming in China compared to the regional average; taking nine procedures and requiring 28 procedures (DB 2017).

-Corruption is a concern in China's land administration sector.
+Corruption is a concern in China’s land administration sector.
 Almost half of companies report the need to offer gifts or make payoffs when operating in the construction sector, thus ranking the land administration as the sector with the highest corruption incidents (Charney Research, Jan.
 2015).
 Specifically, 44% of respondents report corruption in residential realty, 42% in transport infrastructure and 32% in commercial realty and home building (Charney Research, Jan.
 2015).
-Property-related disputes are widespread and often stemmed from local officials' collusion with property developers in order to pay little or no compensation to displaced residents (HRR 2015).
+Property-related disputes are widespread and often stemmed from local officials’ collusion with property developers in order to pay little or no compensation to displaced residents (HRR 2015).
 Large-scale governmental construction projects and illegal land grabs by local authorities take place unchecked (BTI 2016).
 Several corruption cases have been reported in the areas of land-usage rights, real estate and infrastructure development; areas which are heavily regulated by the government (HRR 2015).
-In one case in April 2015, former Qing’an Discipline and Inspection Department cadre Fan Jiadong was beaten to death after he had blew the whistle on corruption of government officials in Qing’an county.
+In one case in April 2015, former Qing’an Discipline and Inspection Department cadre Fan Jiadong was beaten to death after he had blown the whistle on the corruption of government officials in Qing’an county.
 Reportedly, the suspects arrested in the case were related to real estate developers with close ties to local government officials (HRR 2015).

 Property rights are protected under the law, however, enforcement is impaired by a weak judiciary and corrupt administrative agencies (BTI 2016).
 The courts have an inconsistent record in protecting foreigners’ legal property rights (ICS 2016).
 Registering property takes around 28 days, which is much less than the regional average, yet dealing with construction permits is more time consuming and costly than elsewhere in East Asia and the Pacific (DB 2017).